52 Weekends - May

 Kovilj – a fishing paradise

-Many will find a way to rest, relax and forget about time and obligations on the waters or river banks indulged in fishing.
-The Novi Sad area has always been directed to the Danube and its arms.
-One of the most famous fishing destinations in Novi Sad is certainly Kovilj and Kovilj-Petrovaradin Marsh.
-People mostly fish at the locations of Arkanj, Šlajz and Tikvara, and if you are skilled and patient enough, you will come across carp, pike, silver carp, bream, but also other fish species.
+Many people enjoy fishing as way to rest, relax and forget about schedules and obligations on the water.
+The Novi Sad area has always been directed to the Danube and its branches.
+One of the most famous fishing destinations in Novi Sad is certainly Kovilj and Kovilj-Petrovaradin marshes.
+It is mostly fished at the sites of Arkanj, Šlajz and Tikvara, and if you are skilled and patient enough, you might get your hands on carp, pike, bighead carp, bream, and many other types.
+Daily or annual fishing licenses are obtained at the address of the Kovilj Forest Administration (JP Vojvodina šume) Duška Vickova 41, or with the fish warden.

 <